Konnect Achieves Self Reported Market Cap of $835.59 Million (KCT)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Konnect launched on May 24th, 2022.
+Konnect’s launch date was May 24th, 2022.
 Konnect’s total supply is 10,000,000,000 tokens.
-The official message board for Konnect is medium.com/@konnect_kct.
 The official website for Konnect is konnect.finance.
+Konnect’s official message board is medium.com/@konnect_kct.
 Konnect’s official Twitter account is @konnect_kct and its Facebook page is accessible here.

 Buying and Selling Konnect

-It is usually not possible to purchase alternative cryptocurrencies such as Konnect directly using US dollars.
-Investors seeking to trade Konnect should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Konnect using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Konnect directly using U.S. dollars.
+Investors seeking to trade Konnect should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Konnect using one of the exchanges listed above.

 Receive News & Updates for Konnect Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Konnect and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.